lettucecfd/NATriuM/src/doc/INSTALL_HS.md

 ```

 2. Setup installation **dealII does not find mpicxx when compiled with new cmake.
-Use `module load cmake`**
+Use `module load gcc`**
 ```
 mkdir build_deal
 cd build_deal